Nerokhine/Reddit-Robots/README.md

 Currently only works for the top thread in a subreddit.

-Tech demo of app may be shown upon request.
+Tech demo of app may be shown upon request (it is on my mobile phone).